-The Act ensures a right to full compensation for competition law infringements and provides an extended limitation period of five years for bringing actions for damages in competition cases compared to the general statute of limitation for damages in Denmark, which comprises a limitation period of three years.
+The Act ensures a right to full compensation for competition law infringements and provides an extended limitation period of five years for bringing actions for damages in competition cases compared to the general statute of limitation for damages in Denmark, which has a limitation period of three years.

 The Act entered into force on 27 December 2016 and is not applicable to infringements initiated before this date.
-Damages for infringements before the commencement date may only be obtained if the plaintiff proves:
+Damages for infringements before the commencement date may be obtained only if the plaintiff proves:

 - negligence (culpa) or intent by the defendant;

 To date, only a limited number of cases on damages for breach of competition law have been heard by the Danish courts, and most of these cases concern damages as a consequence of anticompetitive agreements.
 Moreover, all cases concern damages for infringements before the new Danish Act on implementation of the Damages Directive entered into force.
 Consequently, case law gives no guidance on how the new damages claim regime works.
 The following cases are, thus, all from before 2016.